Stereo-Boy/chopin_toolbox/README.md

     model.distribution = 'normal';
     % the maximal nb of factors to explore in the model model.max_nb_factors = 3;
-    % a factor or a list of factors that are always included in the model (for the moment, works with only one - use '' for none) model.solid_factors = {'meditation'};
+    % a factor or a list of factors that are always included in the model (for the moment, works with only one solid factor - use '' for none) model.solid_factors = {'meditation'}; %keep these between {}
-    % a list of possible factors to be included, that can be removed if needed, and the interactions terms to explore model.liquid_factors = {'music','sport','expect','music:meditation','expect:meditation'};
+    % a list of possible factors to be included, that can be removed if needed, and the interactions terms to explore model.liquid_factors = {'music','sport','expect','music:meditation','expect:meditation'}; %keep these between {}
     % a list of potential model links model.links = {'log', 'identity'};
     % outliers/subjects to be removed - can be left empty model.exclude = [8,12];
     % no warnings - careful with that option model.warning_off = 1;
+    % whether to use a GLM (0) or a GLME (1). model.glme = 0;

 % run the model
 mdls = all_glm(model);